Lifestyle | Health & Wellness

 Are you the kind of person who just can’t plan a menu or just doesn’t have time to figure this out?
 We’ve done it all for you!
 Check out our Low FODMAP Meal Planner over at Real Plans.

 Try one new recipe or maybe even a new spice once a week; this is more achievable and will likely result in new foods in your meal rotation.
-We have a plethora of recipes to try, look for our “kiwi” icon to know that a recipe is Elimination Safe.
+We have a plethora of recipes to try, look for our “kiwi” icon to know that a recipe is Elimination appropriate.

 Eat Fermented Foods